ManyDG: Many-domain Generalization for Healthcare Applications: Additional Experimental Results

 } \rebuttal{ To provide more insights on the learned embeddings, we plot the L2-norm statistics of $\bfv_{\perp\bfz},\bfv_{||\bfz}$ on four tasks for both training and test.
 Specifically, we draw a scatter plot using L2-norm of $\bfv_{\perp \bfz}$ as x-axis and L2-norm of $\bfv_{|| \bfz}$ as y-axis.

-For IIIC seizure dataset, we randomly select 25 epochs (3,200 samples) from the training set and select 25 epochs (3,200 samples) from the test set.
-For Sleep-EDF sleep staging dataset, we randomly select 25 epochs (3,200 samples) from the training set and 25 epochs (3,200 samples) from the test set.
-For MIMIC-III drug recommendation dataset, we randomly select 25 epochs (1,600 samples) from the training set and 25 epochs (1,600 samples) from the test set.
-For eICU hospitalization prediction dataset, we randomly select 25 epochs (1,600 samples) from the training set and 10 epochs (640 samples) from the test set.
+For IIIC seizure dataset, we randomly select 25 batches (3,200 samples) from the training set and select 25 batches (3,200 samples) from the test set.
+For Sleep-EDF sleep staging dataset, we randomly select 25 batches (3,200 samples) from the training set and 25 batches (3,200 samples) from the test set.
+For MIMIC-III drug recommendation dataset, we randomly select 25 batches (1,600 samples) from the training set and 25 batches (1,600 samples) from the test set.
+For eICU hospital readmission prediction dataset, we randomly select 25 batches (1,600 samples) from the training set and 10 batches (640 samples) from the test set.
 The results are shown in Figure~\ref{fig:scatter}.

 \paragraph{Result Analysis} From Figure~\ref{fig:scatter}, we can roughly come up with three findings: (i) The scatter plot distributions for training and test look similar on all datasets and tasks, which means our approach is well-trained and generaliable (at least on the norm space); (ii) The magnitude (norm) of $\bfv_{||\bfz}$ is generally larger than $\bfv_{\perp\bfz}$ on all datasets, which means the domain information $\bfv_{||\bfz}$ is indeed a large component on the extracted features $\bfv$.
 This finding again verifies the necessity of removing the domain information during the prediction; (iii) The correlations between norms of $\bfv_{||\bfz}$ and $\bfv_{\perp\bfz}$ are slightly different across different tasks.
 In the IIIC seizure prediction task and drug MIMIC recommendation task, their norms seem a bit positively correlated.
 In Sleep-EDF sleep staging task, their norms seem uncorrelated.
 In eICU hospitalization prediction task, their norms seem a bit negative correlated.
 We conclude that the norm correlations are highly dependent on the dataset characteristics. }